Predicting human decision making in psychological tasks with recurrent neural networks

-\textbf{Dataset.} The raw data and descriptions of Iowa Gambling Task can be downloaded at \cite{steingroever2015data}.
-It consists of the behavioral trajectories of 617 healthy human subjects performing the Iowa Gambling Task.
-The data set consists of original experimental results from 10 different studies, administrated with different lengths of trials (95, 100 and 150 actions).
-We pool all the subjects together and truncated all the actions to be 617 trajectories of 95 actions.

-\textbf{Baseline and benchmark.} We compare our LSTM model with the standard vector autoregression model \cite{lutkepohl2005new}.
+We compare our LSTM model with the standard vector autoregression model \cite{lutkepohl2005new}.
+The order of the autoregression model is selected based on Akaike information criterion (AIC) \cite{akaike1974new}.
 The autocorrelation is trained on all available sequences in the training set.
 Same as our LSTM network, autoregression model takes a multi-dimensional one-hot-based feature tensor (of the previous time steps) as its observation window, and then outputs the next predicted action.
-For empirical evaluation, we chose our prediction network to be a two-layer LSTM network with 10 neurons at each layers.
+For empirical evaluation, we chose our prediction network to be a two-layer LSTM network with 5 neurons at each layers.
 This is to showcase the effectiveness of our recurrent neural networks even if the parameter set is very small.
 We randomly split the dataset by 80/20 as the training set and the test set, and evaluated it with randomized crossvalidation.

-\textbf{Population prediction.} As in the payoff schemes from Table \ref{tab:IGTschemes}, the Iowa Gambling Task has two actions that are more preferable (giving more rewards) than the other two.
-In psychology and neuroscience literature of Iowa Gambling Task, the percentage of choosing these two ``better'' actions is usually reported as a function of time, and used to characterize the learning progress of the human subjects.
-We record this metric to evaluate how well the behavioral trajectory predicted by a model captures the ground truth of the human decision making sequence.
-As shown in Figure \ref{fig:igt_coop}, both the LSTM and the autoregression model capture the learning dynamics of the human subjects well.